xemadp/Compiler4031/README.md

 - [x] Add Manual Lexer Output for the Lexer to be checked against.
 - [x] Add Symbol Table Functionality using hashtable implementation.
 - [x] Integrate Symbol Table into lexer.
-- [ ] Add proper pattern rules to flex program.
+- [x] Add proper pattern rules to flex program.
-- [ ] Add github pages for testcase check automataion.